Home » Archive

 The Lumpy Universe

 One of the puzzles that cosmologists grapple with is the question of why the universe is lumpy.
-The universe has structure today – from super clusters of galaxies to galaxies and stars and all sorts of other objects down to planets and asteroids.
-But it was much simpler earlier in its history.
+The universe has structure today – from super clusters of galaxies, to galaxies, stars and all sorts of other objects down to planets and asteroids.
+But the universe was much simpler earlier in its history.
 How did all these clumps of matter evolve from an undifferentiated soup of elementary particles and forces that existed in the early universe following the Big Bang?

 Rules can be considered the secret sauce in the recipe for a successful society.
 The biological equivalent to a rule set is the DNA which encodes genes.
 Like good genes confer reproductive success and ensure the perpetuation of the species, good rules allow societies to succeed in the great game of economic survival.
 Two societies with equivalent endowments of natural and human resources can end up with different levels of prosperity if their rule sets are not equally good.